tingfengx/player-one/README.md

 In the Admin page, he/she can
 - Manage Users
+    - View all the current users in the database.
     - Add a new user by providing Username, Password and also userType.
 The min length of password is 4 and userType is limited to `user` or `superuser`, otherwise there will be an alert and the admin need to retype.
-After successfully added user to the database, the newly added user will show up at the top of the user list.
+After successfully added the user to the database, the newly added user will show up at the top of the user list.
-    - View all the current user in the system.
-    - Override an existing user's password by entering a new password in the `NewPassword` field and click on the `UPDATE` button, there will be an alert showing up,prompting the new password and the new password will be updated in the database.
+    - Override an existing user's password by entering a new password in the `NewPassword` field and click on the `UPDATE` button.
+On Success, there will be an alert showing up,prompting the new password and the new password is also updated in the database.
     - remove an existing user by clicking the `remove` button in that user entry And that user will be removed from database and also disappear from the user list.

-- Manage Games
+- Manage Games .
+    - View all the current games in the database.
     - Add a new game by entering the name, introduction Text, publisher, developer and genre of a game.
 All the banlks have to be filled otherwise there will be an alert saying fill the blanks.
 And also for each game, we need to add 5 pictures by clicking `choose file` and choose exactly 5 pictures, or there will still be an alert to saying add 5 pictures.
 After doing all of these, click `ADD GAME`, and the new game will be added to the database and also show at the top of game list.
     - remove an existing game by clicking the `remove` button in that game entry.
-And that user will be removed from database and also disappear from the game list.
+And that game will be removed from database and also disappear from the game list.

 ## Game Page